Total Knee Replacement Surgery: A First-Hand Experience

 Naturally, your waking-up process will be very slow--you’ll start to wake up, but it will be just too much effort to keep your eyes open at first; you’re still very groggy from the anesthetic.
 As it wears off, though, you’ll gradually awaken fully.

-You may find that your leg, in addition to the bandages, has been encased in a removable splint of sorts--this is to prevent premature bending or moving of the leg while you are asleep.
-In my case, it was removed early enough that the photo at right is all the "memory" I have of this--I don't recall having it on.
+You may find that your leg, in addition to the bandages, has been encased in a removable splint of sorts--this is to prevent premature bending or moving of the leg while you are asleep, as seen in the photo just below.

 A CPM Machine May Be Used